Niemeyer-Research-Group/cuIBM/README.md

 Switch to the cuIBM directory:

-    > cd $HOME/src/cuIBM

-or if you've set the environment variable,

-    > cd $CUIBM_DIR
+    > cd /scratch/src/cuIBM/src

 Compile all the files:

     > make

-Run the test:
+Run a test:

-    > bin/cuIBM
+    > make lidDrivenCavityRe100

-**IMPORTANT**: If your NVIDIA card supports only compute capability 1.3, then edit Line 13 of the file `Makefile.inc` in the cuIBM root directory before
+**IMPORTANT**: If your NVIDIA card supports only compute capability 1.3, buy a new computer.
+Otherwise, edit Line 13 of the file `Makefile.inc` in the cuIBM root directory before
 compiling: replace `compute_20` with `compute_13`.

 Numerical schemes